Undergraduate Transfer Students

 For more information on need-based financial aid, visit the Office of Student Financial Aid and Undergraduate Scholarships website.

-The Office of Undergraduate Admissions does not evaluate transfer credit.
+- The Office of Undergraduate Admissions does not evaluate transfer credit.
 After admission, transfer students can contact the appropriate undergraduate school for details about how their credits will be applied at Vanderbilt.
+Academic credit earned at accredited institutions is evaluated on a course-by-course basis.
+Generally, if a course is similar in description and content to a course at Vanderbilt, transfer credit may be awarded.

-Transfer students are also required to live in on-campus housing unless granted a waiver by the Office of Housing and Residential Education.
+- Transfer students are required to live in on-campus housing unless granted a waiver by the Office of Housing and Residential Education.

 Financial aid is not available for international transfer students.
 It is the responsibility of the student to secure funding.
 For financial aid purposes, students are considered to be international if they do not meet the eligibility criteria to receive federal student financial assistance.
 (To qualify for federal assistance, students must be United States citizens or eligible non-citizens.)
 International transfer students with financial need should investigate external sources of financial aid.